felixschmidt89/DCI_SPA_pomodofy/README.md

 <!-- @format -->

-# Pomodofy (Pomodoro Technique App)
+# Pomodofy (Pomodoro Technique Client-side Only SPA)

 A Pomodoro technique app built using React, created as the final project for the React module of my Web Dev class at [DCI](https://digitalcareerinstitute.org/courses/web-development/).
-This app helps you manage your work and breaks effectively.
+This app helps you manage your work and breaks effectively, its enterire logic and rendering are handled on the client side.

 <img src="./public/app-image.png" alt="App screenshot" width="200px">